Grapes42/Anabasii/README.md

 #### Incase you want to host your own

-Setup instructions for Raspbian or other Debian distros.
+Setup instructions for Raspbian or other Debian distros (I'm planning on supporting Arch in the future!)
 ```
 sudo su -
 apt install git && git clone https://github.com/Grapes42/Anabasii.git ~/